factory24/course-directory/README.md

 As a facilitator, you have the option to design and offer courses with a certification option once students have completed one or more of your courses.
 The certification option is used by Factory24 to offer students who have completed each course an internship in a project based on the technology they've studied.
 These are projects that have been internally sourced and work with Factory24 to offer students an environment to get put to practice lessons they've learned.

-For students this certification doesn't just guarantee an internship with a Factory24 partner
+For students this certification doesn't just guarantee an internship with a Factory24 partner, it will also increase employability probability once internship is completed under our high quality mentors and high-performance companies.